Amazon WAF rule groups - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 • Rule groups that are owned and managed by other services like Amazon Firewall Manager and Shield Advanced.

-Rule groups and web ACLs both contain rules, which are defined in the same manner in both places.
-Rule groups differ from web ACLs in the following ways:
+Rule groups and protection pack or web ACLs both contain rules, which are defined in the same manner in both places.
+Rule groups differ from protection pack or web ACLs in the following ways:

 • Rule groups can't contain rule group reference statements.

-• You can reuse a single rule group in multiple web ACLs by adding a rule group reference statement to each web ACL.
-You can't reuse a web ACL.
+• You can reuse a single rule group in multiple protection pack or web ACLs by adding a rule group reference statement to each protection pack or web ACL.
+You can't reuse a protection pack or web ACL.

 • Rule groups don't have default actions.
-In a web ACL, you set a default action for each rule or rule group that you include.
-Each individual rule inside a rule group or web ACL has an action defined.
+In a protection pack or web ACL, you set a default action for each rule or rule group that you include.
+Each individual rule inside a rule group or protection pack or web ACL has an action defined.

 • You don't directly associate a rule group with an Amazon resource.
-To protect resources using a rule group, you use the rule group in a web ACL.
+To protect resources using a rule group, you use the rule group in a protection pack or web ACL.

-• Web ACLs have a system-defined maximum capacity of 5,000 web ACL capacity units (WCUs).
+• The system defines a maximum capacity of 5,000 protection pack or web ACL capacity units (WCUs) for each protection pack or web ACL.
 Each rule group has a WCU setting that must be set at creation.
-You can use this setting to calculate the additional capacity requirements that using a rule group would add to your web ACL.
-For more information about WCUs, see Amazon WAF web ACL capacity units (WCUs).
+You can use this setting to calculate the additional capacity requirements that using a rule group would add to your protection pack or web ACL.
+For more information about WCUs, see Web ACL capacity units (WCUs) in Amazon WAF.

 For information about rules, see Amazon WAF rules.